Cincinnati vs. UCF NCAA Football Odds, Plays and Insights | October 16, 2021

 Cincinnati vs. UCF College Football Odds, Plays and Insights

-The No. 3 Cincinnati Bearcats (5-0, 0-0 AAC) will put their second-ranked scoring defense to the test against the UCF Knights (3-2, 0-0 AAC) and the No. 21 scoring offense in college football, on Saturday, October 16, 2021.
-The Bearcats are heavily favored by 21.5 points in the game.
-The game has a point total set at 56.5.
+The UCF Knights (3-2, 0-0 AAC) and the 21st-ranked scoring offense will take the field against the No. 3 Cincinnati Bearcats (5-0, 0-0 AAC) and the second-ranked scoring defense on Saturday, October 16, 2021.
+The Bearcats are heavily favored by 21.5 points in the outing.
+A total of 56.5 points has been set for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.